VRoxa/thepeachspeech/src/assets/articles/the-articles-tooling.md

 >
 > **[johnhaley81](https://github.com/johnhaley81)**

 Well, in my case, trying `Cred.userpassPlaintextNew` with my actual GitHub username and password didn’t work.
 However, I was previously trying to authenticate via SSH, while opening the repository via HTTPS.
-So I gave SSH another try authenticating with SSH key this time.
+So I gave SSH another try authenticating with the SSH key this time.
-I generated both public and private keys and stored in a `keys` folder.
+I generated both public and private keys and I stored them in a `keys` folder.

 ```typescript
 // credentials.ts